 - General meetings for formal presentations, lightning talks and group discussions on topics of interest to those working with Ruby.
 Meetings are usually the first Tuesday of the month, “Ruby Tuesday”.
 Let us know if you're interested in presenting.

 - Beginner's meetings for one-on-one help.
 Programmers with any level of Ruby experience are welcome at these so they can get and offer help at these.
 Meetings are every week except the first week.
+As of 2014, this has been spun off into it's own group.

 - Lunch meetings to hang out and eat lunch with your fellow Ruby enthusiasts.
 Meetings are usually the last Wednesday of the month.